AlexTaguchi/peptide-array-ml/README.md

 # peptide-array-ml
-Neural network modeling of peptide sequence binding data
+Neural network modeling of peptide sequences and binding data

 ### Installation
 1) Download and install the Anaconda distribution of Python 3 (https://www.anaconda.com/download/)